 - When I’m bored, I don’t turn to eating for entertainment.

-- Rather than using food as a distraction from my feelings (eating either too much or too little), I have found healthier ways to deal with them.
+- Rather than using food as a distraction from my feelings (eating either too much or too little), I have found healthier ways to deal with emotions.

 - I do not view food as my “lover” or “friend.”